Revolutionary-Games/Thrive/doc/setup_instructions.md

 ----------

 Next you need, .NET SDK.
 Recommended version currently is 8.0, but a newer version may also work.
+You also need *runtime* 6.0 to run Thrive tests.
+This can be installed either with the sdk version 6.0 or just the plain runtime which saves some disk space.

 On Linux you can use your package manager to install that.
 The package might be called `dotnet-sdk-8.0`.
-For example on Fedora this can be installed with: `sudo dnf install dotnet-sdk-8.0`
+For example on Fedora this can be installed with: `sudo dnf install dotnet-sdk-8.0 dotnet-runtime-6.0`

 On Windows don't install Mono or MonoDevelop, it will break things.
 Dotnet is a good tool to use on Windows.
 You can download an installer for that from: https://dotnet.microsoft.com/en-us/download

-On mac you can install the dotnet sdk by downloading an installer from Microsoft's side.
+On mac you can install the dotnet sdk by downloading an installer from Microsoft's website.
 Important note for M1 mac users, you need to install the arm version, the x64 version doesn't work out of the box, so it is very much not recommended to be used.

 The SDK is also available through Homebrew but it will install the latest version (even if that's not yet officially the version used by